-When the net-plug is not in use, hang the cable with plug on the holder on the headrest.
+When the net-plug is not in use, hang the cable with plug on the hook on the back of the chair.

 Before using, check the cable for breaks or splits.

 9. Charging of Batteries

 The battery should be charged before use to ensure the longest possible lifespan.
 Charging time depends on the condition of the battery.